tarwn/lessthandot-hugo/blogs/content/posts/2008-11-25-sql-server-efficient-handling-of-divide.md

 ```

 Lastly, we need to think about the division.
 If you try to divide any number by zero, you will get an error.
 However, if you divide a number by NULL, you get NULL.
-We can use this to our advantage to prevent the &#8216;divide by zero' error while evaluating slow performing functions just once.
+We can use this to our advantage to prevent the 'divide by zero' error while evaluating slow performing functions just once.
 Like this:

 sql
 Select Coalesce(Numerator / NullIf(dbo.SlowPerformingFunction(), 0), 0) As [CalculatedColumn]